Bill Wray (musician)

 Bill Wray (born Shreveport, Louisiana) is an American musician, composer and producer.
 His performing career spanned the mid-1970s through the early 1980s.
-Since then he has written and produced a variety of artists from glam metal to cajun.
+Since then, he has written and produced for a variety of artists from glam metal to cajun.
 He is the brother of fellow musician/composer Jim Wray.

 Music career

 Bill Wray made an appearance on the Billboard Hot 100 with the song "Pinball, That's All" in 1979, peaking at No. 96.

 Bill Wray has written the songs "Fool for Your Love" and "So Close" for Diana Ross.
 Wray and his brother Jim wrote most of the hits ("One in a Million", "Surrender") on Trixter's debut album.

 Wray was the producer of EFX at MGM Grand Casino, at the time the most expensive and largest-scaled theater installation in the world.
 Stars rotated through every two years were Michael Crawford, David Cassidy, Tommy Tune and Rick Springfield.
 The last three were during Wray's tenure.

 Bill Wray used to play at the old Dynasty Club and Common Ground in Baton Rouge, Louisiana.
 There was also the Bill Wray Band which included Greg Worley.
 As an artist, Wray opened for such artists as Foreigner, Toto, Rick Springfield, The Kinks, BTO, Peter Frampton and Joe Cocker.

 Wray produced Driven2Rock at the MGM Grand which gave custom inlaid Melancon Guitars to stars such as Dale Earnhardt Jr., Britney Spears and Michael Waltrip on March 5 and 6th 2004.